aws/nova-act/README.md

 ## Use Nova Act SDK with Amazon Bedrock AgentCore Browser Tool

 The Nova Act SDK can be used together with the [Amazon Bedrock AgentCore Browser Tool](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/browser-tool.html) for production-ready browser automation at scale.
 The AgentCore Browser Tool provides a fully managed cloud-based browser automation solution that addresses limitations around real-time data access, while the Nova Act SDK gives you the flexibility to build sophisticated agent workflows.
 See [this blog post](https://aws.amazon.com/blogs/machine-learning/introducing-amazon-bedrock-agentcore-browser-tool/) for integration instructions.

 > **Note**: When the Nova Act SDK and Bedrock AgentCore Browser run on different operating systems (e.g., SDK on MacOS and AgentCore Browser on Linux), keyboard commands may not translate correctly between systems.
 This impacts certain SDK functions like `agent_type()`, which uses keyboard shortcuts (such as `ControlOrMeta+A` for "select all") that are OS-dependent.
 This behavior is an expected consequence of the cross-OS integration architecture and should be considered when developing automations that use keyboard input methods.

 ## Known limitations
-Nova Act is a research preview intended for prototyping and exploration.
-It’s the first step in our vision for building the key capabilities for useful agents at scale.
-You can expect to encounter many limitations at this stage — please provide feedback to [nova-act@amazon.com](mailto:nova-act@amazon.com?subject=Nova%20Act%20Bug%20Report) to help us make it better.
+Our vision for Nova Act is to provide key capabilities to build useful agents at scale.
+If you encounter limitations with Nova Act — please provide feedback to [nova-act@amazon.com](mailto:nova-act@amazon.com?subject=Nova%20Act%20Bug%20Report) to help us make it better.

 For example:

-* `act()` cannot interact with non-browser applications.
+* `act()` cannot interact with non-browser applications;
-* `act()` is unreliable with high-level prompts.
-* `act()` cannot interact with elements hidden behind a mouseover.
 * `act()` cannot interact with the browser window.
-This means that browser modals such as those requesting access to use your location don't interfere with act() but must be manually acknowledged if desired.
+This means that browser modals such as those requesting access to use your location don't interfere with act() but must be manually acknowledged if desired;
-* `act()` is not yet optimized for PDF file actuation.
-* Screen size constraints
+* Screen size constraints;
-  * Nova Act is optimized for resolutions between `864×1296` and `1536×2304`
+  * Nova Act is optimized for resolutions between `864×1296` and `1536×2304`; and
   * Performance may degrade outside this range

+Learn more in the AWS AI Service Card for Amazon Nova Act.

 ## Reference